Fredrick0K/Volt/content/SGE/odoo/Custom Models.md

     </tbody>
 </table>

-Here i've made a table to visualize it better.
+Here I've made a table to visualize it better.

+## Custom Demo Data